dodorare/crossbow/docs/src/old/main-hello-world.md

 }
 ```

-## 🔨 Build an application
+## Build an application

-Let's build and run our first CrossBundle application.
+Let's build and run our first `crossbundle` application.
 Android commands below will generate gradle project and install apk on your device.

 ```sh
 # cd project-name